Boeing 747: In service

-Improved 747 versions
+Improved versions

 After the initial 747-100, Boeing developed the -100B, a higher maximum takeoff weight (MTOW) variant, and the -100SR (Short Range), with higher passenger capacity.
 Increased maximum takeoff weight allows aircraft to carry more fuel and have longer range.
 The -200 model followed in 1971, featuring more powerful engines and a higher MTOW.
 Passenger, freighter and combination passenger-freighter versions of the -200 were produced.
 The shortened 747SP (special performance) with a longer range was also developed, and entered service in 1976.

 The 747 line was further developed with the launch of the 747-300 on June 11, 1980, followed by interest from Swissair a month later and the go-ahead for the project.
 The 300 series resulted from Boeing studies to increase the seating capacity of the 747, during which modifications such as fuselage plugs and extending the upper deck over the entire length of the fuselage were rejected.
 The first 747-300, completed in 1983, included a stretched upper deck, increased cruise speed, and increased seating capacity.
 The -300 variant was previously designated 747SUD for stretched upper deck, then 747-200 SUD, followed by 747EUD, before the 747-300 designation was used.
 Passenger, short range and combination freighter-passenger versions of the 300 series were produced.

 In 1985, development of the longer range 747-400 began.
 The variant had a new glass cockpit, which allowed for a cockpit crew of two instead of three, new engines, lighter construction materials, and a redesigned interior.
 Development costs soared, and production delays occurred as new technologies were incorporated at the request of airlines.
 Insufficient workforce experience and reliance on overtime contributed to early production problems on the 747-400.
 The -400 entered service in 1989.

 In 1991, a record-breaking 1,087 passengers were flown in a 747 during a covert operation to airlift Ethiopian Jews to Israel.
 Generally, the 747-400 held between 416 and 524 passengers.
 The 747 remained the heaviest commercial aircraft in regular service until the debut of the Antonov An-124 Ruslan in 1982; variants of the 747-400 surpassed the An-124's weight in 2000.
-The Antonov An-225 Mriya cargo transport, which debuted in 1988, remains the world's largest aircraft by several measures (including the most accepted measures of maximum takeoff weight and length); one aircraft has been completed and was in service until 2022.
+The Antonov An-225 Mriya cargo transport, which debuted in 1988, remains the world's largest aircraft by several measures (including the most accepted measures of maximum takeoff weight and length); one aircraft has been completed and was in service until 2022 when it was destroyed.
 The Scaled Composites Stratolaunch is currently the largest aircraft by wingspan.